EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1790-09-01-maria-kittle.md

 was absent for the entire episode, fighting for the militia in support of the revolution.

-At home again in 1779, Ann produced a periodical called the “Albany Gazette” filled with her own essays and poetry for her family and friends to read.
+At home again in 1779, Ann produced a periodical called the *Albany Gazette* filled with her own essays and poetry for her family and friends to read.
 This highlights the significance of the periodical genre to early Americans and to Bleecker specifically.
 However, much of her writing after so much personal loss, including the novel transcribed